stackblitz/docs/docs/enterprise/installation/air-gapped-installs.md

   -n <admin console namespace>
 ```

-This will create a new release in the Admin Panel, where you can review the changes and update any configuration if necessary before deplying.
+This will create a new release in the Admin Panel, where you can review the changes and update any configuration if necessary before deploying.

 Optionally, the `--deploy` flag can be added to the previous command to deploy the release automatically.